So, you’ve followed your passion and created a Facebook group that looks all snazzy.

-Have a look at the health of my community, Kids Nutrition and Recipes.
+Have a look at the health of my community, Brain and Physical Development Activities.

-Engagement rate: It is the average engagement or actions done by per member per month in a community.
-The engagement rate of 86.93% signifies that 0.86 actions were taken by per member in the month of July in my community.
+Engagement rate: It is the average engagement or actions done per member per month in a community.
+The engagement rate of 86% signifies that a member did 0.86 actions in the last 30 days in my community.

 While these are just two metrics that help you understand about the health of your Facebook group, there are a few others that I rely on.
-You can check them out in this blog.
+You can check them out below.👇🏻

-This is how your members can play a role in helping you grow your Facebook group.
+This is how your members can play a role in helping you grow your Facebook group fast.
 Now, it is up to you to provide them value by using the tactics I mentioned above.

 Next, you have to communicate the value you are providing in your group, outside of your Facebook group.
 That too, without sounding salesy or promotional.
 I’ve listed some fail-proof ways below to get you started.